-OSPR's mission is to provide best achievable protection of California's natural resources by preventing, preparing for, and responding to spills of oil and enhancing affected resources.
+OSPR's mission is to provide best achievable protection of California's natural resources by preventing, preparing for, and responding to spills of oil and restoring affected resources.

-In 2014, Governor Brown expanded the OSPR program to cover all state surface waters at risk of oil spills from any source, including pipelines, production facilities, and the increasing shipments of oil transported by railroads.
-This expansion provided critical administrative funding for industry preparedness, spill response, and continued coordination with local, state and federal government along with industry and non-governmental organizations.
+In 2014, the OSPR program expanded to cover all state surface waters at risk of oil spills from any source, including pipelines, production facilities, and the increasing shipments of oil transported by railroads.
+This expansion provided critical administrative funding for industry preparedness, spill response, and continued coordination with local, state, and federal government along with industry and non-governmental organizations.

 In 2021, California lawmakers enacted legislation on renewable fuels and oil spill preparedness and response.
 Assembly Bill 148 updated sections of the Lempert-Keene-Seastrand Oil Spill Prevention & Response Act, addressing renewable fuels.
 Facilities and vessels that handle renewable fuels are now within the jurisdiction of OSPR, including two new categories: renewable fuel production and renewable fuel receiving facilities.